marsiitr/VR-Flight-Simulator/README.md

 ## ELECTRONIC ASPECT OF DESIGN

-Electronics Consist of use of
+Electronics Consist of use of:

 1. **Ultrasonic sensor**	-for giving pitch to plane
 2. **Gyro sensor**	-for detecting right-left motion of plane